JensDll/steganography/README.md

-# Image-Data-Hiding
+# Image Data Hiding

-An online image-data-hiding service using Steganography and Cryptography.
+An online image data hiding service using Steganography and Cryptography.

 ## Example